Northwest federal lands:

 Our last big native forests

-Our work has involved defending the Northwest Forest Plan through a prolonged effort to defend the Aquatic Conservation Strategy and work to have the Bureau of Land Management (BLM) adopt a legal forest plan.
+Our work involves defending the Northwest Forest Plan through the current plan revisions process.
+For over twelve years (2002-2014) we worked to ensure that the Bureau of Land Management (BLM) adopt a legal forest plan.

 Today, in light of the climate crisis, it is more important than ever to keep the big trees standing.